-- Providing motorists with complete estimates for inspections and, when applicable, diagnosis and repairs; - Informing motorists of applicable program options, such as the repair cost waiver, Consumer Assistance Program, and Referee services; - Informing motorists of possible emissions warranty coverage for defective emissions related components.
-For more information, see section 2.2.0; - Only requiring services and repairs consistent with vehicle manufacturer standards or nationally recognized industry practices.
+- Providing consumers with complete estimates for inspections and, when applicable, diagnosis and repairs. - Informing consumers of applicable program options, such as the repair cost waiver, CAP, and Referee services. - Informing consumers of possible emissions warranty coverage for defective emissions related components.
+For more information, see section 2.2.0. - Only requiring services and repairs consistent with vehicle manufacturer standards or nationally recognized industry practices.

-Miscellaneous Inspection Scenarios
+1.10 Miscellaneous Inspection Scenarios